Explosion: Chemical

 The most common artificial explosives are chemical explosives, usually involving a rapid and violent oxidation reaction that produces large amounts of hot gas.
 Gunpowder was the first explosive to be invented and put to use.
 Other notable early developments in chemical explosive technology were Frederick Augustus Abel's development of nitrocellulose in 1865 and Alfred Nobel's invention of dynamite in 1866.
 Chemical explosions (both intentional and accidental) are often initiated by an electric spark or flame in the presence of oxygen.
 Accidental explosions may occur in fuel tanks, rocket engines, etc.

 Electrical and magnetic

-A high current electrical fault can create an 'electrical explosion' by forming high energy electrical arc which rapidly vaporizes metal and insulation material.
+A high current electrical fault can create an "electrical explosion" by forming a high-energy electrical arc which rapidly vaporizes metal and insulation material.
 This arc flash hazard is a danger to people working on energized switchgear.
 Excessive magnetic pressure within an ultra-strong electromagnet can cause a magnetic explosion.

 Mechanical and vapor

 Strictly a physical process, as opposed to chemical or nuclear, e.g., the bursting of a sealed or partially sealed container under internal pressure is often referred to as an explosion.
 Examples include an overheated boiler or a simple tin can of beans tossed into a fire.